Precise $^{136}$Xe Double Beta Decay Measurement in PandaX-4T with Implications on the Nuclear Matrix Elements and Majorons

 Majorons are potential dark matter candidates and play roles in various cosmological and astrophysical processes~\cite{Majoron:darkmatter1,Majoron:darkmatter2,Majoron:darkmatter3}.
 The Majoron-emitting $\beta\beta$ encompasses a range of modes, which are distinguished by the number of emitted bosons, the leptonic charge, whether lepton number is violated, and whether the Majoron is a Goldstone boson.
-Different modes may produce identical summed electron energy spectra, which are classified into four types based on the spectral index $n =$ 1, 2, 3 and 7~\cite{Majoron:n137,Majoron:n2}.
+Different modes may produce identical summed electron energy spectra, which are classified into four types based on the spectral index $n =$ 1, 2, 3, and 7~\cite{Majoron:n137,Majoron:n2}.
 Previous experimental searches have established stringent constraints on these processes with $^{136}$Xe~\cite{KamLAND-Zen:Majoron,EXO-200:Majoron2021}.

-Previous searches for $\xi_{31}^{2\nu}$ and Majoron-emitting $\beta\beta$ of $^{136}$Xe have been limited to relatively high energy thresholds, specifically between 500~keV and 800~keV~\cite{KamLAND-Zen:kesi31,KamLAND-Zen:Majoron,EXO-200:Majoron2021}.
+Previous measurements of $\xi_{31}^{2\nu}$ and searches for Majoron-emitting $\beta\beta$ of $^{136}$Xe have been limited to relatively high energy thresholds, specifically between 500~keV and 800~keV~\cite{KamLAND-Zen:kesi31,KamLAND-Zen:Majoron,EXO-200:Majoron2021}.
 Consequently, the lower energy region remains completely unexplored.
 The PandaX-4T detector, which uses a natural xenon target and was initially designed for dark matter searches in the low-energy region, has expanded its detection capability to the MeV range~\cite{PandaX:2022kwg,PandaX-4T:Xe136nldbd}.
-In this paper, we leverage the nearly complete $\beta\beta$ spectrum to perform the measurement of $\xi_{31}^{2\nu}$ and the searches for Majoron-emitting $\beta\beta$ of $^{136}$Xe, using a dataset of the commissioning run (Run0) and the first science run (Run1) of the PandaX-4T experiment~\cite{PandaX:2025WIMP,PandaX:SuperWIMP,PandaX-4T:Xe136nldbd} with a total $^{136}$Xe exposure of $37.8 \pm 0.6$~kg$\cdot$yr.
+In this Letter, we leverage the nearly complete $\beta\beta$ spectrum to perform the measurement of $\xi_{31}^{2\nu}$ and the searches for Majoron-emitting modes of $\beta\beta$ of $^{136}$Xe, using a dataset of the commissioning run (Run0, 94.8~days of live time) and the first science run (Run1, 163.5~days) of the PandaX-4T experiment~\cite{PandaX:2025WIMP,PandaX:SuperWIMP,PandaX-4T:Xe136nldbd} with a total $^{136}$Xe exposure of $39.1 \pm 0.7~\textrm{kg}\cdot\textrm{yr}$.
 The energy region of interest (ROI) for the spectrum fit is from 20~keV to 2800~keV.